 Romania overthrew its communist regime in December 1989, yet the Romanian government still plays an oversized role in the economy in terms of employment, ownership of assets, and influence on the business environment.
 State-owned enterprises shape many industries, acting as dominant customers, suppliers, or, in some cases, competitors.
 Despite pleas from the international finance and business community, state-owned enterprises in the country do not regularly utilize private management.

 While some progress has been made since joining the EU in 2007, companies in Romania still report challenges regarding the independence and efficiency of the judicial system, corruption, bureaucracy, and political instability.
 Romania’s poor infrastructure continues to negatively impact business costs, productivity, public safety, and the country’s ability to attract foreign investment.
 The country’s connections to the rest of the EU’s transportation infrastructure are still underdeveloped, which holds back the country’s ability to realize its full potential for new investment, trade, and tourism.

-Romania is not a member of the “Euro Zone”, so payments are made in local currency – the New Romanian Lei (RON).
+Romania is not a member of the Euro Zone, so payments are made in local currency – the New Romanian Leu (RON).
 However, many companies and consumers have debt denominated in euros, and most big-ticket consumer items (i.e., real estate, cars, and major appliances) are priced in euros.
-This creates trade inefficiencies due to higher transaction costs and exchange rate fluctuations.
+This has the tendancy to at times create trade inefficiencies due to higher transaction costs and exchange rate fluctuations.

 Source: Statista 2022

 Construction of highways and other critical infrastructure, the overhaul of the public health system, the enhancement of the state education system and a greener economy are all major objectives for further development of Romania.
 Over the long term, however, 41% of investors believe the attractiveness of Romania’s business environment will improve during the next three years.